Algebras of conjugacy classes in symmetric groups

 \shr{{\,{\ov{\ov {r\vphantom{h}}}}\,}} \shg{{\,{\ov{\ov {g\vphantom{h}}}}\,}} \shh{{\,{\ov{\ov {h\vphantom{h}}}}\,}} \shp{{\,{\ov{\ov {p\vphantom{h}}}}\,}}

 \ls{(\!(} \rs{)\!)}

 {\mathop {\mathrm {gr}}\nolimits}

 { In 1999 V.~Ivanov and S.~Kerov observed that structure constants of algebras of conjugacy classes of symmetric groups $S_n$ admit a stabilization (in a non-obvious sense) as $n\to \infty$.
 We extend their construction to a class of pairs of groups $G\supset K$ and algebras of conjugacy classes of $G$ with respect to $K$.
-In our basic example $G$ is a product of symmetric groups, $G=S_n \times S_n$, $K$ is the diagonal subgroup $S_n$.}
+In our basic example, $G=S_n \times S_n$, $K$ is the diagonal subgroup $S_n$.
+In this case we get a geometric description of this algebra.}